 This is a city that is visited by many single guys every year.
-We have already covered how to find girls for sex in Pattaya, this is more about the logistics of planning a trip to Pattaya.
+We aren’t going to cover the red light activities, you can find plenty of info on that in other places.
+This is solely about travel and planning a trip to Pattaya.

 You will want to fly into Bangkok, and you should attempt to fly into Suvarnabhumi Airport (BKK) if possible.
 This is the newer, bigger airport in Bangkok where most flights go.

 If you are on a flight from a budget airline like AirAsia you may fly into Don Mueang.
 If so and you plan to take a bus to Pattaya you can either take a taxi to the bus station or a free shuttle bus to BKK.

 Most flights land at BKK so we will assume you start there.
 You can get a bus that will take you to Pattaya, and the buses run either every hour or half hour depending on demand.

 You can find them on the bottom floor and the price is 200 baht.
 While you wait you may want to try and get a SIM for your phone and get all of that set up.

 Many of the mobile providers have a kiosk there where you can get a free tourist SIM card and sign up for a package.
 Whether you choose AIS, True, or any others you should get good 4g in Thailand and be able to text with the sexy Thai girls you will meet along the way.

 You can also take a taxi to Pattaya but this will of course be more expensive.
 How much you will be asked to pay is up to a negotiation, somewhere around 1500 baht is considered standard.

 Should You Stay Near The Red Light District or in Jomtien?